FindoraNetwork/findora-wiki/docs/Introduction/contribution-guide.md

 ## How to Contribute

-To contribute, you will need a Github account and basic knowledge of MarkDown.
+To contribute, you will need a Github account and basic knowledge of Markdown.

 First, find the page you would like to propose edits to and click the "Edit" button at the bottom of the page.
-You will be taken to GitHub, which will ask you to Fork the respository in order to propose changes.
+You will be taken to GitHub, which will ask you to fork the respository in order to propose changes.
 This creates a copy of the repository in your own Github account.

 After you fork, you will be directed to the document that you chose to edit in a text editor.
 From here, you can make your changes.
-When you are done, write a detailed comment about what was changed and click "Propose changes."
+When you are done, write a detailed comment about what was changed and click "propose changes."

 Github will create a new branch in your fork.